steentottrup/CQS/README.md

 	public string Name {get;set;}
 }
 ```
-By adding the 创PermissionChecksAttribute创 to your command classes, they will be checked before being executed, if you remember to add a permission check class for the command.
+By adding the ```PermissionChecksAttribute``` to your command classes, they will be checked before being executed, if you remember to add a permission check class for the command.

 ```
 public class CreateForumPermissionCheck : IPermissionCheck<CreateForumCommand>